KevinVan720/animated_styled_widget/README.md

 # responsive_styled_widget

+Powerful styling, serialization, animation, and custom components all in one place.

 Current features of this package:

 1. Let you use a serializable style/style map to design highly customizable StyledContainer widget.
-2. Implicit animation with the AnimatedStyledContainer widget.
+2. Implicit animations with the AnimatedStyledContainer widget.
-3. Explicit animation (local/global, timed/scroll based) with the ExplicitAnimatedStyledContainer widget.
+3. Explicit animations (local/global, timed/scroll based) with the ExplicitAnimatedStyledContainer widget.
 4. Styled Components: StyledButton, StyledToggleButtons, StyledSwitch, StyledRadio, StyledCheckbox, StyledSlider.
-Your app don't need to look like Material anymore.
+Your app don't need to look like Material.

 ## What is the Style class?
 The style class is a collection of UI data classes.
 It currently supports the following properties:

 1. Sizing and Aligning
 ```dart
 Dimension width